diasjorge/redmine-cli/README.md

     redmine install

   This will create a .redmine file in your home directory.
 The file is a yaml file which contains our necessary configuration

+  During install, you can select the fields that you wish to be displayed, or accept the default (url, status, subject).
+This list can contain custom

 ## Configuration
   Redmine-cli will install a default configuration file.
 However you can edit it to fit your redmine installation.